 - Club Soda - Since this is a mocktail, the club soda adds the bit of bubbly carbonation that champagne or prosecco would normally provide.

 - Fresh thyme (optional) - I love using fresh thyme for garnish.
 This is completely optional!
 You can also use anything else you'd prefer for garnish, or skip the garnish altogether.

 How to make the Peach Bellini Mocktail:

 This recipe could not be easier.
 Take the peaches, sugar, and ice, and blend them together until smooth.
-Once it’s done, add the club soda, blend some more.
+(I have this blender and it's worth every penny!
+I don't know how I used cheap blenders for so many years).
+Once it's done, add the club soda, blend some more.
 Pour into champagne glasses (or glass of your choice) and top with a garnish (I chose fresh thyme leaves).
 Sit outside and enjoy.

 Frozen Peach Bellini Mocktail

 - 1 1/2 cups fresh or frozen peaches peeled and pitted, about the equivalent of 3 peaches